mr-ravin/RotationWars/README.md

 # RotationWars

-A multiplayer indie-game developed using unity3d game engine.
-In this game, the last man standing on an accelerating platform wins !
+A multiplayer indie-game developed using unity3d game engine for android.
+In this game, the players are placed on a rotating platform, they can push each other, and move to avoid getting pushed.
+One have to make the opponent fall of the platform in order win the game.

 #### Developer: [Ravin Kumar](https://mr-ravin.github.io)